joelhawksley/identity/talks/2021/slides.md

 ^ S and then the method name

-^ S And we do this to confirm that the render call is referring to the template we're tracing
+^ And we do this to confirm that the render call is referring to the template we're tracing

 ---